nekoju/Writing/No1/firstDraft.md

 imbued into MUPET, we created the world's first sentient plague, and shit was about to get real.

-Writing tests was vastly simpler than writing programs *and* tests, so blind to our own cynicism, we had prisoners do it when it became apparent that teams of well-trained and compensated computer scientists simply couldn't do it fast enough.
+Writing tests was vastly simpler than writing programs *and* tests, so we had prisoners do it when it became apparent that teams of well-trained and compensated computer scientists simply couldn't do it fast enough.
 One of these was Hajime himself.
 His virus, the judiciary had decided, singlehandedly unleashed a lahar on modernity.
 So he was commended to the care of the World Incarceration Agency for life, located on a barren, godforsaken patch of land with a tolerable climate, of which there are many, but the one we settled on was in Ukraine.
 By two years into the plague most prisons had been transformed into brightly lit coding facilities that resembled the call centers from the first half of the century.
-So here, inmates would be trained to crank out unit tests for ten hours a day, hoping to stumble on some configuration that might lead to an solution under the pretext that they would be learning valuable skills they could leverage to find employment post-incarceration.
+So here, inmates would be trained to crank out unit tests for ten hours a day, hoping to stumble on some configuration that might lead to an solution under the pretext that they would be learning valuable skills they could leverage to find employment post-incarceration writing unit tests.

 Evolutionary disease ecology tells us that any parasite will burn itself out and become extinct if it becomes so virulent that it kills its hosts too